-Intoxicating praise Looking that up, I was reminded of one of the best passages in Heffer's biography.
+Intoxicating praise from Housman.
+Looking that up, I was reminded of one of the best passages in Heffer's biography.

 Slowly, he formed a distant relationship with Housman.
 It was hard, because like Powell Housman was uncommunicative, reserved and solitary.
 At the end of the second term in which he had attended his lectures, Powell ventured to send him a suggested amendment to Book IX, line 214 of Virgil's Aeneid, replacing solita aut with aut solitas.
 He recalled that he felt this was "greatly daring."
 Term was ending, "and I had some days to spend in expectation of the lightning."
 Housman, writing from his favorite hotel in Paris, replied tersely: "Dear Mr Powell.
 You analyse the difficulties of the passage correctly, and your emendation removes them.
 Yours sincerely, A.E.
 Housman."
 Powell admitted that "no praise in the next forty years was ever to be so intoxicating."

-Don't worry, be happy Just a couple of non-Powell random follow-ups to that same Afghanistan post.
+Afghanistan, the happy country.
+Just a couple of non-Powell random follow-ups to that same Afghanistan post.

 Shortly after posting it, I happened to be looking through the March 22 issue of the New Yorker, in which Elizabeth Kolbert reviews some recent books in "happiness studies," which is an actual field of scientific inquiry within psychology.